-Clinical application of enzymes
+Clinical applications of enzymes

-Measurment of enzyme activity is a useful monitor of overt disease, of genetic tendencies toward a disease state, and of a patient's response to a particular type of therapy.
+Measurement of enzyme activity is a useful monitor of overt disease, of genetic tendencies toward a disease state, and of a patient's response to a particular type of therapy.

 A growing number of purified enzymes are becoming commercially available.
-These can be employed as reagents for the accurate determination of small amounts of such blood constituents as glucose, urea, uric acid, cholestrol, and triacylglycerols.
+These can be employed as reagents for accurate determination of small amounts of such blood constituents as glucose, urea, uric acid, cholesterol and triacylglycerols.
 Frequently these methods are more specific and faster than the chemical determinations used previously.

 Enzymes may be employed as diagnostic aids in yet another way, which takes advantage of their turnover numbers.
 Different antibodies are often used to determine specifically many antigens as molecules of interest.
-Before use, the generated antibody is modified by coupling it to some indicating enzyme with a fairly high turnover number, such as phosphatase.
-If sample containing specific antigen is added to the modified antibody, a precipitate is formed that can be collected, washed, and dissociated.
-If a suitable phosphatase substrate is added and the mixture properly incubated, colour is produced proportional to the amount of enzyme.
-That, in turn, is indicative of the presence of antigen.
-Various commercial immunoassay kits are now available for this purpose.
+Before use, the generated antibody is modified by coupling it to some indicating enzyme with a fairly high turnover number, such as horseradish peroxidase or alkaline phosphatase.
+If sample containing specific antigen is added to the modified antibody, the antibody reacts with the antigen to form complex antigen -antibody.
+The resulting complex is washed to get rid of the excess of unbound antibodies.
+Then a suitable substrate is added to the antigen-antibody complex, which is converted into a coloured product by the effect of the enzyme present.
+The intensity of the colour produced is directly proportional to the amount of antigen present.
+Recently, a large number of different commercial kits are available for similar determinations, known as EIA (enzyme-immunoassay) or ELISA (Enzyme Linked Immuno Sorbent Assay).

-Our knowledge of enzyme reactions and the sources of enzymes in tissues allows us to detect changes in body function and assess the presence or absence of specific tissue damage.
+Our knowledge of enzyme reactions and the sources of enzymes in tissue allows us to detect changes in body function and assess the presence or absence of specific tissue damage.
 Knowing where certain enzymes are concentrated in the body and how their levels in body fluids change during the course of disease are powerful diagnostic tool which reveal important information about our health.
-Most enzymes detected in body fluids are not formed there, but rather are released from cells.
+Most enzymes detected in body fluids are not formed there, but rather released from cells.
 The amount of given enzyme within a cell varies from one moment to the next as the metabolic demands on the cell change.
 Some enzymes are formed specifically for release into the circulation, since this is where they carry out their metabolic functions.
 The various coagulation factors are enzymes and can be found in high levels in circulating blood.
 Enzymes responsible for the metabolism of proteins within the circulation are found in higher levels in blood than in most tissues.